Pandaofaaua/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is a script that diplays the content list of your current directory
+This is a script that changes the working directory to the users home directory